 Ostrava will receive over 50 million CZK from EU funds for the Clairo project, which aims to improve air quality.
-Ostrava is the first ever Czech city to receive a grant from the EU’s Urban Innovative Actions (UIA) programme, a highly prestigious instrument which targets support at the continent’s most innovative regions.
+Ostrava is the first ever Czech city to receive a grant from the EU’s Urban Innovative Actions (UIA) programme, a highly prestigious instrument that targets support at the continent’s most innovative regions.

 The CLAIRO project (CLear AIR and CLimate Adaptation in Ostrava and other cities) aims to achieve systematic reductions in air pollution by planting appropriate greenery with a proven ability to absorb pollutants from various sources.
-The project makes use of advanced and innovative calculation methods which are applied to pollution data collected at various locations, taking into account local air flows.
+The project makes use of advanced and innovative calculation methods which are applied to pollution data collected at various locations, taking into account local airflows.
 Another innovative feature of CLAIRO is its use of special treatment methods to boost the resilience of the greenery.

 The budget of the CLAIRO project will be approximately 65 million CZK, of which EU funding will make up 52.7 million CZK.